iot-salzburg/gpu-jupyter/README.md

 The GPU-libraries such as PyTorch and Tensorflow in `src/Docker.gpulibs` must support the CUDA version and NVIDIA drivers on the host machine.
 Check out the compatibility lists for [PyTorch](https://pytorch.org/get-started/locally/) and [Tensorflow](https://www.tensorflow.org/install/source#gpu) or search online for the explicit versions.
 In this setup, the NVIDIA Driver has version 530.30.02 and CUDA version 11.6.2 is used, which is compatible with Tensorflow 2.10 and PyTorch 1.12.

-The host's CUDA version must be equal to or higher than that of the container itself (in `Dockerfile.header`).
+The host's CUDA version must be equal to or higher than that used by the container (set within `Dockerfile.header`).
 Check the host's version with `nvcc --version` and the version compatibilities for CUDA-dependent packages as [Pytorch](https://pytorch.org/get-started/locally/) respectively [Tensorflow](https://www.tensorflow.org/install/gpu) previously.